Margaliot: History

 Remains of the castle, covering an area of 9 dunams, include a rock-hewn Crusader moat, cisterns, and a vaulted gatehouse and other wall remains from the 18th century.

-The moshav was built in part on the grounds of the former Shiite Arab Palestinian village of Hunin, established in the 18th century and depopulated during the 1948 war.

-Margaliot was established in 1951, by Jewish immigrants from Yemen and Iraq, on the site of the depopulated Arab village.
+The moshav was built in part on the grounds of the former Shiite Palestinian Arab village of Hunin, established in the 18th century and depopulated during the 1948 Palestine war.
+Margaliot was founded in 1951, by immigrants from Yemen and Iraq, on the site of the depopulated village.

 During the 2006 Lebanon War, 230 residents of Margaliot were evacuated to the Neve Hadassah youth village near Netanya due to Katyusha rocket fire from Lebanon.

+In the Gaza war, Hezbollah targeted northern Israeli border communities, forcing evacuations, including in Margaliot.
+On October 21, two foreign workers from Thailand were wounded by shrapnel in an attack by Hezbollah in the Margaliot area.
+In March 2024, an anti-tank missile launched by Hezbollah on Margaliot resulted in the death of a foreign worker from India.
+In May 2024, the moshav cut all contact with the Israeli government and demanded the Israel Defence Forces (IDF) withdrawal.